This lab aims to:

 alice

-, with the password: secret
+, with the password: secretlogout

--> Printers and Faxes ->Add a printer
+-> Printers and Faxes ->Add a printer to start the

-.
+Add Printer Wizard.
 You want to add a network printer.URL:

-.
+http://10.27.0.8Have Disk.
 Enter: C:\Lexmark .

-is a port of the popular tcpdump
+Select Lexmark E360dn PS3windump is a port of the popular tcpdump.

-to capture and analyze network
+You will use windump to capture and analyze network

-program in a Command Prompt
+traffic.
+Run the windump program in a Command Prompt

 shell.
-First run windump
+First run windump with the -D switch to

 discover the names and numbers of the network interfaces on your computer

-); note that case matters.
+(eg. windump -D); note that case matters.
 You will also notice

 that the adapters listed by Windows are "cryptic", however only the External